KodchakornL/CRM-Analytics-Intelligence/01 Customer Lifetime Value (CLV) Dashboard/README.md

 # CLV Dashboard
 [![](https://img.shields.io/badge/-Dashboard-blue)](#) [![](https://img.shields.io/badge/-Power--BI-blue)](#)

+Objective	: Using Supermarket Data for data visualization Perform a Customer Lifetime Value (CLV) analysis.
+Dataset :	Supermarket data contains 956K historical data from only 2 stores from 2006 to 2008.
+Technique	: Power BI Make Dashboard.
+Performance Measurement	: Find the Problem , Find the Reason, Solve the problem by Find the Action.

 ## About This DashBoard
 This dashboard generated from 2016 - 2017 supermarket sales dataset.
 This dashboard is made for stakeholders such as marketing, sales, executives, etc. to support decision-making quickly and comprehensively to visualize design thinking principles.